ellecore/ellecore/README.md

 ## Hi there 👋

-I'm Helena, a cybersecurity student who's genuinely curiois about how systems work, how they fail and how to protect them.
+I'm Helena, a cybersecurity student who's genuinely curious about how systems work, how they fail and how to protect them.

 I enjoy understanding how systems break, how to defend them, and how everything connects under the hood.